The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Model description

 We denote by $F_{j\to j\pm 1}^n$ the probability that a cancer cell that occupies position $x_j$ at time $t_n$ moves to the lattice point $x_{j\pm 1}$.
 We assume either $F_{j\to j\pm 1}^n\coloneqq \theta/2$, corresponding to undirected movement, or

 which corresponds to pressure-driven movement; in both cases $\theta\in[0,1]$.
 Cells may also remain at the initial position: this happens with probability $1-F_{j\to j- 1}^n-F_{j\to j+ 1}^n$.

+We also assume that at every time step an infected cell may die because of lysis with probability $\tau q$, where $q>0$ is a constant death rate.
 The infection is here caused by contact between uninfected cells and viral particles.
 This means that an uninfected cell that occupies position $x_j$ at time $t_n$ becomes infected with probability $\tau\bthree v_j^n/K$, where $K$ is the carrying capacity and $\bthree>0$ is a constant infection rate.
 Note the different approach with respect to our previous works, in which we assume that an uninfected cell becomes infected upon contact with another infected cell that occupies the same position \cite{morselli23,morselli24}.
-The difference is the key ingredient to compare cell-to-cell infection with the infection mediated by free virions.
+This difference is the key ingredient to compare cell-to-cell infection with the infection mediated by free virions.

 \paragraph{Dynamics of the virus} We assume that infected cells release viral particles when they die due to lysis.
 Since cell death is stochastic, the balance equation for viral density needs to take it into account.
 The virus also decays at rate $q_v>0$ and diffuses.
-Here, we do not take into account the uptake of free virions by cancer cells: a few models include this process \cite{bajzer08,pooladvand21}, but it is commonly assumed to be negligible.
+We use the notation $q_v$ so that parameters related to decays are labelled in a consistent way.
+Here, we do not consider the uptake of free virions by cancer cells: a few models include this process \cite{bajzer08,pooladvand21}, but it is commonly assumed to be negligible.
 The resulting balance equation is finally:

 where $D_v>0$ is the diffusion coefficient and $L_j^n$ denotes the number of infected cells at position $x_j$ that die at time $t_n$; this last term is multiplied by $\alpha$, which is the number of viral particles released, and divided by $\delta$ to obtain the density from the number of particles.
 This equation closely resembles the ones used in Refs. \cite{almeida22,bubba20,morselli24} to model the evolution of a chemoattractant concentration, with the main difference given by the presence of stochasticity.